 April 13, 2021

 There are some teams in every organization, which are highly data-driven, like your sales team.
 Every activity of the sales process is measurable, but the sales team usually faces challenges with what to track.
-With the proliferation of Salesforce, you now have more data at your disposal than ever before.
-This data can help you know the performance and productivity, but for that, you need to know the right metrics to track.
+With the proliferation of Salesforce reports, you now have more data at your disposal than ever before.
+This data can help you with sales team productivity tracking, but for that, you need to know the right metrics to track.

 Sales analytics is the process to gain insights from sales trends, data, and metrics to set targets and predict future sales performance.
-The best way to work with sales analytics is to bring all activities together to set objectives for your sales team and determine revenue outcomes.
+The best way to work with sales analytics is to bring all activities together to set objectives for your sales team and determine revenue outcomes with reports.

 Your conversion rate or win rate is measured in the form of the percentage of leads that transform to become customers.
 To understand this better, suppose If you get approximately 500 leads per month, and on average 50 out of them buy your product, your conversion rate will be 10%.
 This metric can help you calculate the number of leads you need to achieve your revenue targets.

 Sales Pipeline Coverage is the metric revealing whether your team has enough opportunities coming down the pipeline to make sales for a given period.
 SPC is calculated with the formula,

 Pipeline Forecast / Sales Forecast = (Average Sales Days / 90 Days) * (1 / Close Rate)

 Because not every opportunity will result in a sale, SPC can help you find out how many opportunities you need to have ongoing at any moment.